Why put your ML results into a dashboard

 I can run and save as many lags of the test results into atoti and apply filters and color coding the cells (in green above) to see the lags that were rejected.
 This means that I do not have to discard my test results prematurely.

-By using the Quick page filter widget that comes with atoti, I can apply filters easily on the page and toggle around the cryptocurrencies compare the patterns revealed by the statistical analysis.
+By using the Quick page filter widget that comes with Atoti, I can apply filters easily on the page and toggle around the cryptocurrencies compare the patterns revealed by the statistical analysis.

-Lastly, I personally preferred the atoti’s charts in a dashboard over Matplotlib charts in a Jupyter notebook, namely due to the interactive aspect.
+Lastly, I personally preferred the Atoti’s charts in a dashboard over Matplotlib charts in a Jupyter notebook, namely due to the interactive aspect.
 I can zoom in literally on the charts that are of interest and mouse over to see the relevant values.

-In any case, I can always output my data from the atoti cube when needed by:
+In any case, I can always output my data from the Atoti cube when needed by:

 • exporting tables to csv